skirwan/skirwan.github.io/_posts/2006-06-20-devils-advocate-pride-week.markdown

   - /archives/2006/06/devils_advocate.shtml
 legacy_url: http://seankerwin.org/archives/2006/06/devils_advocate.shtml
 ---
-<p>Not to go starting an argument here, but…</p>
+Not to go starting an argument here, but…

-<p>Imagine a group of straight people got together and organized a ‘straight pride’ week, during which they felt everyone should celebrate heterosexual culture and recognize the important contributions straight people have made to society.</p>
+Imagine a group of straight people got together and organized a ‘straight pride’ week, during which they felt everyone should celebrate heterosexual culture and recognize the important contributions straight people have made to society.

-<p>How would that make you feel?</p>
+How would that make you feel?